 Non-economic damages, typically a “pain and suffering” payment and punitive damages, are not so easy to quantify but your attorney can help you make a decision about these based on previous cases.
 Punitive damages are rarely allowed unless the degree of negligence is severe.

-There is a standard procedure for claims against a government entity like Valley Metro.
+There is a standard procedure for claims against a government entity.
 An initial notice of claim must be made within 180 days of the accident.
 If this is not granted, you may then proceed to file a personal injury claim.
 This must be filed within one year of the accident, which is half the time allowed for an equivalent claim against a private individual.

-There must be proof available to show that an employee of Valley Metro, such as the bus driver, the train operator or Valley Metro itself, was to blame for your injuries.
+There must be proof available to show that an employee of the city, such as the bus driver, the train operator or the transit organization itself, was to blame for your injuries.
 A police report can help support your claim as can witness statements and any other evidence collected at the scene of the accident.

 Why You Should Choose a Personal Injury Lawyer